pietro-fantini/Distributors-Profitability-Dashboard/README.md

 **Solution**: I created a data pipeline which ends in a Quicksight dashboard to not only help the users to visualize the problem from above, but also to give them product level actionable suggestions.

+**Back end**: I created a dataset on Quicksight linking to the original database through Amazon Redshift using this SQL query.

 **Structure**: Hierchical rows (manufacturer -> distributors), marketplaces as columns and values as subcolumns.

 **Procedure**: